steverusso/bigtech.fail/website/content/events/alex-jones-mass-banned/index.md

  - [ 'ZeroHedge "Alex Jones And Infowars Banned From iTunes, "Unpublished" By FaceBook" by Tyler Durden (6 Aug 2018)', 'archive.is/4MCzZ' ]
  - [ 'ZeroHedge "YouTube Bans Alex Jones After iTunes, Facebook Remove Content" by Tyler Durden (6 Aug 2018)', 'archive.is/vn7DK' ]
  - [ 'Facebook Newsroom "Enforcing Our Community Standards" (6 Aug 2018)', 'archive.is/z4yug' ]
+extra:
+ - [ 'Mark Dice comment on Alex Jones Flagrant 2 episode', 'archive.is/dca7j#selection-3517.0-3529.32' ]
 ---

 Alex Jones was banned from several social media platforms, starting with Apple and Facebook.
-Facebook released a [statement](https://archive.is/z4yug) regarding their removal of several pages related to InfoWars:
+Facebook released [a statement](https://archive.is/z4yug) regarding their removal of several pages related to InfoWars:

 > As a result of reports we received, last week, we removed four videos on four
 > Facebook Pages for violating our hate speech and bullying policies.
 These
 > pages were the Alex Jones Channel Page, the Alex Jones Page, the InfoWars